TravisWheelerLab/DIPLOMAT/docs/source/installation.rst

 Using Mamba or Conda
 ~~~~~~~~~~~~~~~~~~~~

-Once you have mamba or a mamba compatible CLI installed, you'll want to open a terminal and type:
+Once you have mamba or a mamba compatible CLI installed, you'll want to open a terminal and type one of these
+two commands:

 .. code-block:: sh

+    # Install diplomat with GPU support...
     mamba env create -f https://raw.githubusercontent.com/TravisWheelerLab/DIPLOMAT/main/conda-environments/DIPLOMAT-DEEPLABCUT.yaml
+    # Install diplomat with CPU support only...
+    mamba env create -f https://raw.githubusercontent.com/TravisWheelerLab/DIPLOMAT/main/conda-environments/DIPLOMAT-DEEPLABCUT-CPU.yaml

 .. hint::